imatge-upc/retrieval-2016-deepvision/README.md

 This python repository contains the necessary tools to reproduce the retrieval pipeline based on off-the-shelf Faster R-CNN features described in:

-Amaia Salvador, Xavier Giró-i-Nieto, Ferran Marqués, Shin'ichi Satoh, Faster R-CNN Features for Instance Search Accepted at the DeepVision CVPR Workshop 2016.
+Amaia Salvador, Xavier GirÃ³-i-Nieto, Ferran MarquÃ©s, Shin'ichi Satoh, Faster R-CNN Features for Instance Search

+Accepted at the DeepVision CVPR Workshop 2016.
 You can find a preprint of this work [here](http://arxiv.org/abs/1604.08893).

 ### Setup